LennartHennigs/DIYStreamDeck/README.md

 To use it you need to have a Spotify premium account and need to add you API credentials to the [spotify.json](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/mac/plugins/config/spotify.json) config file.

+### Hue Plugin 🆕

+- hue.turn_off [Lamp ID | 'String']
+- hue.turn_on [Lamp ID | 'String']
+- hue.turn_toggle [Lamp ID | 'String']

+You need to define the IP address of your hue bridge in the config JSON and press its connect button on first run.
+Provide the ID of your lamp or its name enclosed in single quotes.
 ## Watchdog

 To enable the dynamic detection of the active app, you need to run a watchdog script on your computer that sends the active app's name to the Pi Pico via USB serial.
 This project includes a Python watchdog script specifically designed for macOS.